jmacthefatcat/zoyster/_docs/welcome.md

 ## What is zoyster?

-A style guide, not much of one really, but one none the less.
-Pretty much in the same vein as my other project, [space-case](jmacthefatcat.github.io/space-case), in that it mainly serves as a personal helper when building ideas.
+It's a style guide, it plans to hit puberty sooner or later but, for now it's fairly bare.

+It's in the same vein as my project [space-case](https://jmacthefatcat.github.io/space-case), where it mainly serves as practice, a way to exercise and develop skill sets.
+So **zoyster** will slowly blossom with various styles and methodologies that I wish to use when I create anything that represents my personal work, which usually goes under the moniker [zero octave](http://zerooctave.ca).

 As for the name?
 I just like saying it.